gloryofrobots/arza/README.md

 f() == 4

 ```
-However this technique creates problem with ambidextra operators (operator which have both prefix and infix binding powers)
+However this technique creates problem with ambidextra operators
+(operator having have both prefix and infix binding powers)
-Such operators in Lalan are - and (
+Examples of such operators are *-* and *(*
-To resolve conflicts in parsing Lalan uses new lines as terminators
+To resolve parsing conflicts Lalan uses new lines as terminators
 ```
 fun f() =
 (
     //lambda expression
-    ((x, y) -> x + y)
+    ((x, y) = x + y)
-    // parser treats `(` as prefix expression
+    // parser treats `(` as prefix expression because of new line (1, 41)
-    (1, 41)
 )
 f() == (1, 41)